 We caught glimpses of ordinary life, old men sitting on the steps of Harlem brownstones, old ladies shuffling down to the corner store, little kids playing in parks, big kids hanging out on street corners.
 We skirted around its tragedies; the Twin Towers site, where jack hammers pounded behind a high board fence, the spot where John Lennon was shot and the YMCA where his assassin prepared for the kill.
 We saw a fence, hung with cards for the victims of 9/11 and a churchyard draped with yellow ribbons for the victims of the War in Iraq.
 We passed icons of TV and movie land, like the Seinfeld Soup Nazi’s kitchen and Tiffany’s.

 The City Sights N. Y. tour gives a great introduction to New York and a wonderful insight into the life and culture of this fascinating city.
 What takes it beyond a mere overview is the exceptional quality of the guides.
 There’s no crackling recorded commentary on the City Sights NY bus.
 Real, live, walking, talking people lead you through the tour.
 All extremely individual, they have their own particular takes on the place and their own particular specialty.
 One of our guides was an architecture aficionado.
 With him, no building, great or small and no unusual detail escaped our attention.
 Another was a political animal, with all the inside gen. on how the city runs and who runs it.
 Another was practical chap with useful information on living in New York; the cost of apartments, best delis and diners, worst departments stores and most accessible laundrettes.
+Location is important when it comes to finding a nyc apartment as you want to be able to access all of the different parts of the city with ease.
+These are all important things to consider if you decide to move to New York, and this should be mentioned to you by your guides.
 They were all compelling story-tellers who knew their city and wanted the punters to know it too.